 Described by The New York Times as possessing an “agile coloratura technique and a feeling for the Italianate style… with warmth, full penetrating sound and tenderness,” American soprano Leah Crocetto continues to astonish audiences with her moving portrayals of opera’s greatest heroines.

-Ms. Crocetto begins the 2021/22 season saw her make debuts with Toledo Opera as Leonora in Verdi’s Il trovatore at Toledo Opera.
-She will make her debut with Washington Concert Opera as Anna from Rossini’s Maometto II.
-Additionally, she returns to Opera Australia as Leonora in Il trovatore at the Sydney Opera House and joins the company in Melbourne for concert performances of Boito’s Mefistofele as Margherita.
-Her concert appearances include a concert at The Croswell in Adrian, Michigan, to celebrate the return of live performances, and she sings a recital with her longtime collaborator, pianist Mark Markham, at the Lexington Bach Festival.
+Ms. Crocetto’s 2021/22 season saw her make debuts with Toledo Opera as Leonora in Verdi’s Il trovatore, Teatro Petruzzelli in the title role of Aida, and Washington Concert Opera as Anna from Rossini’s Maometto II.
+Additionally, she returned to Opera Australia where she reprised Leonora in Il trovatore at the Sydney Opera House and later joined the company in Melbourne for concert performances of Boito’s Mefistofele as Margherita.
+In concert, she performed at The Croswell in Adrian, Michigan, to celebrate the return of live performances, and sang a recital with her longtime collaborator, pianist Mark Markham, at the Lexington Bach Festival.

 In the 2020/21 season, Leah made her highly anticipated debut at Opera Australia, starring as the title role in Davide Livermore’s thrilling production of Aida.
 Her portrayal was hailed as a “revelation,” with Stage Whispers praising that “nothing can truly prepare one to hear such stunning vocal control in person.
 A perfect, sudden pianissimo, deftly deployed in O, Patria mia!, was just one of the many moments that had the audience spellbound.”
 This season also marked the release of Deutsche Grammophon’s recording of Mahler’s Symphony No. 8 with Gustavo Dudamel and the Los Angeles Philharmonic, featuring Ms. Crocetto as a soloist.